 Emergency Medical Services

-Emergency Medical Services (EMS) is an exciting field where First Responders, EMT-Basics, EMT-Intermediates, and Paramedics work the front lines of community and emergency healthcare.
+Emergency Medical Services (EMS) is an exciting field where First Responders, EMT-Basics, EMT-Intermediates, and Paramedics work on the front lines of community and emergency healthcare.
 EMS providers can help save lives, reduce suffering, and care for people.

 Career Pathways